GageGabaldon/CS386-Team-Project/Deliverables/D2_Requirements.md

 VII.
 Post-Conditions: User continues on through the game sequence

+*Gage's Use Case*

+I. Brief Description: Demonstrates how new features get implemented

+II.
+Actors: Client, Testers, Developers

+III.
+Preconditions: A client or tester has opened the app and has an idea to propose.

+IV.
+Basic Flow of Events:

+1. User presses the suggest feature button.
+2. User types in what kind of feature it is in the top box.
+3. User types in their feature into the box.
+4. User then sends information to the developer.
+5. Developer then decides to add feature.
+6. Developer then works on feature.
+7. Contact User if feature is implemented.
+8. Request is resolved.

+V. Alternative Flows:

+5a.
+Developer does not add feature.
+		1. User is not contacted and feature is not added to app.
+		2. Skip to 8.

+VI.
+Key Scenarios:

+1. Idea is worthwhile and is added to app.
+2. Idea is too hard or not a developer focus and is not added to app.

+VII.
+Post-Conditions:

+1. New Feature is added to App
+2. User contacted and thanks given.

 ###7.
 User Stories

 1. As a user, I want wrong inputs to be handled effeciently so that misclicks and typos will not drag on and be consequential to the story of the game.

+Priority: medium
-	a) We estimate this will take around 2 hours to fully implement
+Time Estimate: We estimate this will take around 2 hours to fully implement

 2. As a user, I want a game that can be different each time I play it so that I can enjoy the game after I finish it the first time.

+Priority: High
-	a) We are structuring our game to have multiple paths to be taken in story progression and will take anywhere between 20 - 30 hours to implement.
+Time Estimate: Will take anywhere between 20 - 30 hours to implement.

-2. As a developer, I want constructive feedback about the story of the game so that I can create an immersive experience for users.
+3. As a developer, I want constructive feedback about the story of the game so that I can create an immersive experience for users.

+Priority: Low
-	a) We estimate this will be an ongoing piece of our game but may take ~20 hours or so
+Time Estimate: We estimate this will be an ongoing piece of our game but may take ~20 hours or so

-3. As a tester, I want to be able to catch issues and bugs with the game so that the game can be improved for players.
+4. As a tester, I want to be able to catch issues and bugs with the game so that the game can be improved for players.

+Priority:
-	a) We estimate this will be developing as the game is developed and may take up to 15 hours.
+Time Estimate: We estimate this will be developing as the game is developed and may take up to 15 hours.

+5. As a gamer I want to build a unique character so that I can personalize my experience.

+Priority Level: Medium
+Time Estimate: 13hrs

+6. As a tester, I want to be able to provide feedback and suggest ideas for the game so that I can help create a better more immersive game.

+Priority Level: Low
+Time Management: 5hrs

 ###8.
 Trello
 https://trello.com/b/2S8T1pBG/cs-386-project-main